SERVICE NO: 3501

 By November, the 12th were back in France and while in transit on 16 November, the battalion stopped over at Becourt.
 The battalion diary reported troops were billeted “over a widely scattered area”.
 The following day the moved out to Desvres, however, Frank was not with them.
 Arrested on 20 November, Frank faced a Court Martial on 24 November, charged and found guilty of desertion.
 If he’d been with the British Army, he would have faced death.
 Instead, he received a sentence of five years penal servitude.
 On 10 December, he was moved to the No. 7 Military Prison at Vendreux.
 On 24 February 1918, Frank’s sentence was reduced to two years and on 13 May, suspended.
 The following day, Frank was a “free” man and returned to his battalion.

-The Battle of Amiens was 9 August 1918 and the 7th Battalion were situated about thirty kilometres away between Vauvillers and Lihons attacking enemy positions.
+The Battle of Amiens was 9 August 1918 and the 7th Battalion was situated about thirty kilometres away between Vauvillers and Lihons attacking enemy positions.
 An enemy machine gun post was blocking the battalion’s advance and was suffering casualties as a result.
 Frank Whitehead went ahead alone and bombed the post.
 Not only did that action help the advance, the Germans retired.
 Frank, only three months out of prison for desertion, was awarded a Military Medal for his efforts demonstrating “marked gallantry and devotion to duty”.
 His “disregard for danger was a fine example to the attacking troops”. (“Commonwealth Gazette” No. 109, 15 September 1919)